An Introduction To Native Advertising

-Since we have already discussed what native advertising is, its categories, and how well it work, let us now have a look at the benefits of using native advertising:
+Since we have already discussed what native advertising is, its categories, and how well it works, let us now have a look at the benefits of using native advertising:

 - Adblockers don’t work on them.
-The use of the ad blocker has been growing steady over the years.
+The use of adblockers has been growing steadily over the years.
 In 2010, it was estimated that approximately 20 million people used ad blockers.
 Today, the number is ten times more, at 200 million.
-As the popularity in ad blockers grow, so does native advertising.
-As we have previously mentioned, native advertising matches the look and the feel of the platform wherein it is being viewed, making it beyond the filtering reach of ad blocking web browser plugins.
+As the popularity of adblockers grows, so does native advertising.
+As we have previously mentioned, native advertising matches the look and the feel of the platform wherein it is being viewed, making it beyond the filtering reach of ad-blocking web browser plugins.

 - Users don’t mind native ads.
-Marketers are leveraging online advertising tools that help specify and define demographics for better targeted ads.
+Marketers are leveraging online advertising tools that help specify and define demographics for better-targeted ads.
 Because native ads are usually targeted ads, they provide relevant content to their viewers.
-53 % of web broswers reportedly look at ads that are native.
+53 % of web browsers reportedly look at ads that are native.
 When it comes to conversations, native ads also create 18% more in terms of purchase intent because they reach the right type of audience, through a medium that they enjoy, in a non-disruptive way.